-THIS PAGE WILL CARRY THE EXPLOITS OF THE YOUNGER DRIVERS AS THEY ENJOY HAVING THEIR CHOSEN CAR ON LOAN FOR THE YEAR.
+THIS PAGE WILL CARRIES THE EXPLOITS OF THE YOUNGER DRIVERS AS THEY ENJOY DRIVING THEIR CHOSEN CAR ON LOAN FOR THE YEAR.

-Why not visit us from time to time and share their adventures.
+Why not visit us here from time to time and share their adventures.

 1929 Ford Model A Phaeton – Liam Stafford.